 In September 2009, MWAA reorganized by implementing an integrated project management organization consisting of MWAA and PMSS staff.
 However, the personnel involved remained the same as was evaluated in the January 2008 Technical Capacity and Capability Report with a few replacements and additions.
 It remains the PMOC's opinion that the staffing levels and technical capabilities are still adequate.
 MWAA hired Mr. William Kerrigan as Manager of Project QA/QC and Safety, replacing Jon Christensen, who retired.
 PMSS also hired Mr. Leo Himmel to serve as the Project's Team Systems Testing Coordinator.
 In addition, MWAA has been reorganizing staff members into a new Testing and Start-up Group.
 MWAA has submitted a draft PMP, Version 8.0 to include the Testing and Commissioning stages of the project.
 The FTA transmitted comments to MWAA on July 11, 2012 requesting the final PMP by November 1, 2012.
-PMP Version 8 was transmitted to the FTA on November 8, 2012 and remains under review.
+PMP Version 8.0 was transmitted to the FTA on November 8, 2012.
+The PMOC reviewed this submission and found it acceptable with the exception of the inclusion of draft organization charts, Figures 2-4 and 2-5.
+FTA's email of January 4, 2013 requested the updated organization charts, which MWAA submitted on January 23, 2013.
+The FTA's letter of January 25, 2013 approved PMP Version 8.0 Final.